9 Xiao3 Chu4 (or Xu4) 小畜

-Commentary on the image: Sincerity and trust (and) to get out of fear and worry, (signifying) to satisfy the aspiration of the one above.
+Commentary on the image: Sincerity and trust as well as fear and worry being off, which suggests satisfying the aspiration of the one above.

 Instead of correlating with line 1 and feeding it, line 4 sustains line 5 (with its limited ability or resources); therefore it can act according to the wishes of line 5 and perform its designated role.

 Enlightenment through six four: Sincerity and trust are the best policy.
 The small serves the large like a courtier serving the king; the small one might get hurt and is always in a state of fear and worry.
 The best way is to act with sincerity and trust, and to satisfy the aspiration of the large one; then it can remain clear of all misery and be free from fault or calamity.
-If this line acts accordingly, the hexagram will become Qian (1), heaven, when it appears as masculine.
-Here it advances and retreats flexibly in a and safety manner toward its goal.
+If this line acts accordingly, the hexagram will become Qian2 (1), heaven, when it appears as masculine.
+Here it advances and retreats in a flexible and safety manner with a view to attaining its goal.

 The 5th line

-Text: As if sincerity and trust tie (masculine and feminine) together; (the subject ought) to extend wealth to its neighbours.
+As if sincerity and trust tie masculine and feminine together, the subject should have wealth extend to its neighbours.